vinej/react-portal/README.md

 # reactboard
 An exemple DashBoard application using React / Redux and Mobx

+## Installation
+* npm install
+* npm start

+note: you need to install 'reactboardserver' to run the application

+## Goal

 This example is built with the help of Stephen Grider course 'Advanced React with Redux' (excellent) and some Internet information about Mobx.

 The goal is to experiment using React/Redux/Mobx in the same application